Services and Programmes for educational communities

 We offer schools our Talent Identification Service, which we explain below.

-- With the SCAT and STB tests we detect students’ strongest and weakest learning areas, thus providing schools with accurate and concrete information – indeed the best available on the market – on students’ potential.
-We have the exclusive right to administer these tests in their English, Spanish and Catalan versions within Spain.
+- With the WISC and SOI-LA tests we detect students’ strongest and weakest learning areas, thus providing schools with accurate and concrete information – indeed the best available on the market – on students’ potential.

 - Teacher Training Project – Gifted students have specific needs.
-The Javier Berché Private Foundation, through its Integrated Educational Services Consultancy and in collaboration with the Center for Talented Youth (CTY) of Johns Hopkins University (Baltimore, Maryland), is putting in place a programme exclusive to the Foundation, in which teachers shall be trained to handle the special needs of gifted and talented students on an extracurricular basis so that they may receive enrichment which makes the most of their abilities.
+The Javier Berché Private Foundation is putting in place a programme in which teachers shall be trained to handle the special needs of gifted and talented students on an extracurricular basis so that they may receive enrichment which makes the most of their abilities.

 - Educational Project – The Javier Berché Private Foundation has developed an adapted and accelerated curriculum for its students, working within the confines of the Fundamental Law on Education of 1996 and with the approval of the Generalitat of Catalonia.
 This high-quality curriculum is tailored to each student and is based on the programmes devised by John Hopkins University, with the goal of complementing the student’s regular studies and working with his or her teachers.